The Time and Craft Behind Every Piece

-Every piece takes time, care, and many hands.
+Every JINZA creation takes time, care, and many hands.

 What shapes the price

-• Embroidery – light, medium, or full coverage, and which technique we use.
+- Embroidery — light, medium, or full coverage, and the technique used.

-• Fabric – type of silk, brocade, or lining chosen.
+- Fabric — the type and quality of silk, brocade, or lining selected.

 Qipao/Cheongsam